Meats and Sausages

 Fromage de Tête – (Head Cheese)

 Head cheese ("fromage" = cheese) was traditionally stuffed into pork stomachs, but nowadays it is packed into large diameter (150 mm/6”) synthetic casings.
 It is a huge and heavy sausage.
-The French usually pack the product into forms so it is a solid block of meat jelly that can be cut like a cheese.
-The traditionally used meat was pork head and although it may sound grotesque, nevertheless pork head meat has more flavor than other cuts.
-Keep in mind that you can make a head cheese-like product from any meat which is rich in connective tissue such as picnic (front leg) or pork hocks and feet and skin.
-The idea is to produce a rich meaty stock that upon solidifying becomes aspic which will hold all meats and ingredients together.
+The French usually pack the product into forms so it is a solid block of meat jelly that can be cut like cheese.
+The traditionally used meat was pork head, and although it may sound grotesque, nevertheless pork head meat has more flavor than other cuts.
+Keep in mind that you can make a head cheese-like product from any meat that is rich in connective tissue such as picnic (front leg) or pork hocks, feet, and skin.
+Such meats can produce a rich, meaty stock that, upon solidifying, becomes aspic which will hold all meats and ingredients together.
 To obtain even more flavor “bouquet garni” herbs are added to water.

-Head cheese is labor intensive, more so when stuffed into casings since it has to be cooked second time.
-When it is packed into forms one cooking is enough as after cooking meats are placed in forms, covered with liquid meat stock and allowed to cool and solidify.
+Head cheese is labor intensive, more so when stuffed into casings as it needs to be cooked a second time.
+When it is packed into forms, one cooking is enough; meats are placed in forms, covered with meat stock, and allowed to cool and solidify.
 The difference between head cheese and meat jelly is that:

-• meat jelly can be made with poultry or fish.
-Head cheese is made from pork, to be a classical original product it should contain some head meat.
+- Meat jelly can be made with poultry or fish.
+Head cheese is made from pork, and to be a classical original product it should contain some head meat.

 Meat jelly made with commercial gelatin.
 Gelatin has neutral taste and although it produces a clear jelly, unfortunately its taste does not come close to the one made with natural meat stock.